 Today to celebrate my new friendship with Cindy, I’m sharing her Taro Tapioca Dessert Soup.
-Ever since she posted this recipe on her site, I had been wanting to try.
-After all I’m married to a Taiwanese American husband and I eat more Chinese food now when we eat out with friends.
-I even go to the specific Chinese restaurant which offers this dessert soup at the end (usually complimentary).
+Ever since she posted this recipe on her site, I had been wanting to try it.
+After all, I’m married to a Taiwanese American husband and I eat more Chinese food now when we eat out with friends.
+I even go to the specific Chinese restaurant that offers this dessert soup at the end (usually complimentary).
 It is so yummy!
 I guess I can go to any Chinese restaurant now since I know how to make this dessert at home.
-Thank you Cindy!
+Thank you, Cindy!

 What’s your plan for this weekend?
 We’ll be on stay-cation this weekend just 30 minutes away from our home.
 My kids are so excited that they can play in the hotel’s swimming pool.
 Have a great weekend everyone!

 - 1½ lb taro (satoimo) (about 7 taro roots)

 - 1 can coconut milk (13.7 fl oz, 403 ml; add more to increase the soup)